 History of the COE Program

 Every year, around the globe, thousands of babies are born with HI.
 They need appropriate and expert care to reduce the risk of brain damage and death, and to ensure proper management of their disease for the best possible quality of life, as do all children and adults living with HI.

 There are some superb institutions known for providing excellent HI care and participating in groundbreaking research, yet until now there has not been a review process or certificate awarded to institutions for the care of those with HI.

 The CHI COE designation application was developed by an international committee of HI specialists, clinicians, and patient representatives who worked together to identify the requirements.
 The criteria include demonstrated excellence in clinical care, academic research, collaboration, and a commitment to patient care.

+Hyperinsulinism centers from all over the world were invited to submit an application to receive the designation.
 The online application consists of 33 questions that are associated with identified criteria to determine comprehensive and expert HI care.
 Centers can review the application criteria and scoring by reviewing the COE Application Rubric here.

 If you have any questions, please contact Tai Pasquini, CHI Director of Research and Policy, by emailing firstname.lastname@example.org or calling her at 973-842-7559.